SAMPLE SCHEDULE FROM

 Guided Pilgrimage Walks, with chaplains (Thursday/Friday)

-Take time to process what you're learning by joining your chaplains on a guided walk down the Leith Water Way.
-The spacious two-hour walk includes coffee shop stops, time to journal or talk with a friend, and the chance to discuss what the Lord is teaching you at The Abbey.
+Take time to process what you're learning by joining your chaplains on a guided walk.
+The spacious two-hour walk provides the chance to discuss and reflect on what the Lord is teaching you at The Abbey.
 Our team of chaplains is praying that each person at The Abbey will know the prophetic guidance of Isaiah 30:21: Whether you turn to the right or to the left, your ears will hear a voice behind you saying, 'This is the way, walk in it.'